skerkewitz/SuperBlubberBlasen/README.md

 * The SNES Emulator Mesen-S to run.
 So far I don't test other emulator.

 Use ```make clean; make``` to build the rom.

+# SNES Documentation

+* [Full SNES documentation](https://problemkaputt.de/fullsnes.htm) with all the registers